aditya8975/aditya8975/README.md

 ![Profile view counter on GitHub](https://komarev.com/ghpvc/?username=aditya8975)
 <h1 align="center">Hi 👋, I'm Aditya Katare</h1>
-<h3 align="center"> My interests lie in solving Data Structures and Algorithms (DSA) problems, Web Development.
-I'm proficient in coding using Java , PHP and I have worked with frontend frameworks like React .
-I also have hands-on experience working with Node.js, Express, and MongoDB , Mysql for backend development.</h3>
+<h3 align="center"> My interests lie in solving Data Structures and Algorithms (DSA) problems, Web Development, Backend Development, and Machine Learning.
+I'm proficient in coding using Java, Python, and PHP.
+I have worked with frontend frameworks like React and have hands-on experience building backend applications using Python, Node.js, Express.js, MongoDB, and MySQL.
+I also have experience developing machine learning models using Python and applying data analysis and predictive modeling techniques to solve real-world problems.</h3>